 … and more!

-- Visit your favorite area in the Clearwater Basin.
+♦ Visit your favorite area in the Clearwater.

-- If you are a current Friends of the Clearwater member, you may have a chance to speak on behalf of wild places as a standing declarant in the courts.
+♦ If you are a current FOC member, you may have a chance to speak on behalf of wild places as a standing declarant in the courts.

-Consider how you may build a monitoring component into your next wild Clearwater country visit.
-If you need ideas, contact the Friends of the Clearwater office at firstname.lastname@example.org.
+Consider building a field monitoring component into your next Clearwater visit!
+If you need ideas, contact us at email@example.com.